CrispenGari/dataloom-py/README.md

 )
 ```

-> 👉 **Note:** When utilizing a list of orders, they are applied sequentially, one after the other:
+> 👍**Pro Tip:** Note when utilizing a list of orders, they are applied sequentially, one after the other:

 | Argument | Description                                                               | Type                | Default |
 | -------- | ------------------------------------------------------------------------- | ------------------- | ------- |